web3privacy/grants/README.md

 The biggest privacy services database with the latest R&D tracks from Privacy & Scaling explorations to Chainsafe proposals.
 Highly helpful to everyone exploring & researching cutting-edge of the privacy stack (including builders & hackathon-enablers).

 Access it here: https://github.com/Msiusko/web3privacy

-## ✵ Privacy guides:
-Extensive privacy guides covering broad audiences from Iranian human rights activists to Ukrainian people living on occupied territories.

-Practical guides will match:

-- existing privacy solutions from Sismo to NYM with privacy-personas (NGOs, anon donors, activists).
-- non-tech people with accessible privacy solutions (with the focus on human rights & sensitive audiences)
-- tech-people with advanced privacy solutions & practices

 ## Deliverables:
 - scoring model v 1.0 + expert validation